-In the days when people got sick and no suitable medicine could be found anywhere, there was an island in the eastern North Aegean that promised hope and healing.
+In the days when people got sick and no suitable medicine could be found, there was an island in the North Aegean that promised hope and healing.
 Just a small handful of the miraculous volcanic soil of Limnos would – it was said – do the trick and banish the malady.

 Today, this very island retains its healing qualities in another sense.
 Though well off the beaten track, its friendly inhabitants, serene, open landscapes and golden sand dunes offer balm to body and soul.
 And as if these were not enough, there are unusual archaeological sites, romantic castles and scrumptious local products.
 Among them are the abundant, affordable fish and seafood dishes, wonderful wines, honey, cheese and pasta from the land that used to be one of the breadbaskets and vineyards of ancient Greece.